Sean Pert, PhD, PGCert (UoL), PGDip, PGCert HE (UoM), BSc(Hons), CertMRCSLT, Member of BAGIS & WPATH, SFHEA; HCPC Registered.

 Trans and Gender Diverse Voice & Communication

-I lead the Voice and Communication Therapy (VCT) Service in Greater Manchester as part of the Indigo Gender Service.
+I wrote the commissioning document and set up the Voice and Communication Therapy (VCT) Service in Greater Manchester as part of the Indigo Gender Service.
 The service has a co-production group and is trans-led to ensure that all care is trans-positive.
-Many of our staff identify as trans or non-binary, and/or are LGBTQIAA+, and all staff strive to be trans allies.
-The service is one of three Primary Care Pilot Services set up in England by NHS England.
+Many of the staff identify as trans or non-binary, and/or are LGBTQIAA+, and all staff strive to be trans allies.
+The service was one of three Primary Care Pilot Services set up in England by NHS England and is now fully commissioned following excellent service user feedback.

-I am an Specialist Adviser on Trans and Gender Diverse Voice & Communication for the Royal College of Speech and Language Therapists.
+I am an Specialist Adviser on Trans and Gender Diverse Voice & Communication for the Royal College of Speech and Language Therapists (2019 to present).

 I developed the NHS commissioned service from an initial voluntary service provision provided in partnership with the LGBT Foundation Trans Programme (Winner of the RCSLT Sternberg Award, 2017 with Louie Stafford and UoM Making a Difference Award 2017 and the Staff Volunteer of the Year 2018).

-I am the Vice Chair of the RCSLT Clinical Excellence Network (CEN) and we encourage practitioners to join our network for training, Continuing Professional Development (CPD), support and clinical supervision.
+I was a committee member and Deputy Chair of the RCSLT Clinical Excellence Network (CEN) (11/11/2015 to 28/03/2024), encouraging practitioners to join the network for training, Continuing Professional Development (CPD), support and clinical supervision.
+I remain a member of the CEN and clinical adviser.

 Clinical Specialism (Children and Young People):